YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 No ABAC validation: No proper attribute-based access control,  allows attackers to gain unauthorized access to API

 heap spray: put malicious code in different heap(non-executable part) locations, give more chance to hit and execute.
+- may not allow for remote code execution.

 vendor lock-in problem: customers of a cloud service provider (CSP) cannot easily move to a different vendor without substantial costs or technical incompatibilities
 - 1. Data transfer risk